robenkleene/design-references/davinci-resolve/davinci-resolve-effects.md

 ## Grid

-There's a grid effect that overlays a grid.
+- There's a grid effect that overlays a grid.

+## Transform

+- You can align footage with a transform.